yatkiu0404/hr-attrition-analysis/README.md

 </table>

 ### ✅ Recommendations
 - Conduct focus groups with early-tenure employees to better understand unmet expectations and early disengagement.
+We recommend to focus on Level 1 employees who are in their early career, working in Research & Development Department.
 - Establish a structured exit interview process (if not already in place) to collect actionable, qualitative data on why employees choose to leave.
 That would decide the key initiatives that HR department should focus on.
 - Review and enhance the onboarding program, focusing on the first-year experience; regularly collect feedback from new hires to identify improvement areas.
 - Strengthen early career support and clearly communicate development opportunities to improve engagement and demonstrate long-term growth opportunities within the company.